elementary_vectors.functions

 or rank + 1 (for elements in the kernel) integers

-• dual – a boolean
+• kernel – a boolean

 • prevent_multiple – a boolean